 Town of Vienna

-- Town offices and the community center will be closed on Jan.
-1.
+- Town offices will be closed all day.

 City of Falls Church:

-- All city offices and services, including City Hall, Mary Riley Styles Public Library and Community Center, will be closed on Dec.
-31 and Jan.
-1.
+- All city offices and services, including City Hall, the Mary Riley Styles Public Library, and the Community Center will be closed.

 County Trash and Recycling: